-- Set goals and plans to achieve them. - Establish priorities in the selection of City programs to help achieve these goals. - Determine the level of taxation necessary to finance City programs. - Estimate the City's income and expenses. - Serves as a control tool for using the City's resources. - Provides the public with a written document, which plainly describes activities and expenditures that will be undertaken during the next fiscal year. - Serves as both short and long-term planning tools - Serves as a day-to-day operations guide
+- Set goals and plans to achieve them. - Establish priorities in the selection of City programs to help achieve these goals. - Determine the level of taxation necessary to finance City programs. - Estimate the City's income and expenses. - It serves as a control tool for using the City's resources. - Provides the public with a written document that plainly describes activities and expenditures undertaken during the next fiscal year. - Serves as both short and long-term planning tools - Serves as a day-to-day operations guide